Sieluna/RTSRP/README.md

 ### 6.1.
 Create a RayTraceShader in Unity

-The code is mostly the same as the previous section, with the addition of the remainingDepth field in the Ray Payload to track how many recursions remain.
+The code is mostly the same as the previous section, with the addition of the **remainingDepth** field in the Ray Payload to track how many recursions remain.
-The maximum recursion count is set by MAX_DEPTH.
-The value of MAX_DEPTH must be less than max_recursion_depth minus 1.
+The maximum recursion count is set by _MAX_DEPTH_, which must be less than the shader’s recursion depth.

 ```glsl
 RayIntersection rayIntersection;